pksingh-sme/smart-clip/README.md

 ---

 <p align="center">
-  Made with ❤️ by the StreamHub Team
+  Made with ❤️ by Pramod
 </p>